Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - All images were taken from [pixabay](https://pixabay.com/)
 - Some design ideas were taken from Love Running and Coders Coffeehouse
 - A lot of technical implementation information were taken from [W3Schools](www.w3schools.com)
+- mention JS code for using dev tools

 ## Directory structure